-- 49. (1) An agent may object to an alleged inaccuracy in the counting of the votes or 15 the determination of a result in terms of section 47(2)(c) or (d). - (2) The objection must be made to the counting officer in the prescribed manner at any stage before the counting officer has completed the form mentioned in section 50. - (3) The counting officer must decide the objection in the prescribed manner and whether to order a recount. - (4) The counting officer must notify the objector and any other parties involved in the objection, of the decision made in terms of subsection (3). - (5) If the counting officer orders a recount, the counting officer must determine afresh the result. - (6) No appeal may be brought against a decision of the counting officer in terms of 25 subsection (3), subject to section 20(2)(a) of the Electoral Commission Act. - (7) The counting officer must keep a written record in the prescribed manner of each objection in terms of subsection (1) and each decision in terms of subsection (3).
+49. (1) An agent may object to an alleged inaccuracy in the counting of the votes or the determination of a result in terms of section 47(2)(c) or (d).

+(2) The objection must be made to the counting officer in the prescribed manner at any stage before the counting officer has completed the form mentioned in section 50.

+(3) The counting officer must decide the objection in the prescribed manner and whether to order a recount.

+(4) The counting officer must notify the objector and any other parties involved in the 25 objection, of the decision made in terms of subsection (3).

+(5) If the counting officer orders a recount, the counting officer must determine afresh the result.

+(6) An appeal against the decision of the counting officer may be noted with the Commission in the prescribed manner and time.

+(7) The counting officer must keep a written record in the prescribed manner of each objection in terms of subsection (1) and each decision in terms of subsection (3).